Super Prep

-Super Prep is a sports magazine based in Laguna Beach, California, published in since 1985.
-It was founded and is published by Allen Wallace, a lawyer.
+Super Prep is a former sports magazine that was based in Laguna Beach, California.
+It was published in 1985 by Allen Wallace, a lawyer.
 Its main focus is to provide recruiting information on high school football players.

-In 1987, the Boston Globe wrote: "In three short years, Super Prep has become an essential tool for recruiting coordinators nationwide."
-The San Diego Tribune called it "one of the more respected services," and the Los Angeles Times called it "usually a reliable source".
+In 1987, The Boston Globe wrote: "In three short years, Super Prep has become an essential tool for recruiting coordinators nationwide."
+The San Diego Union-Tribune called it "one of the more respected services," and the Los Angeles Times called it "usually a reliable source".

+SuperPrep was folded into TheInsiders.com, another recruiting site, in 2003.
+The final SuperPrep print magazine was published in 2012.